IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 The Receiver shall process the bundle atomically, analogous to the FHIR “transaction” as specified in [http://hl7.org/fhir/R4/http.html#transaction](http://hl7.org/fhir/R4/http.html#transaction).

 The Receiver shall validate the bundle first against the FHIR specification.
 Guidance on what FHIR considers a valid Resource can be found at [http://hl7.org/fhir/R4/validation.html](http://hl7.org/fhir/R4/validation.html).

+Once the bundle is validated, the Receiver shall store the report and all associated resources.

 A Receiver is allowed to be robust for non-compliant resources that violate the the IMR resources requirements.